-If a trade reference is tagged as "Unable to verify", you should re-submit them with a better contact number and include your account number or contact person.
-Sometimes this is necessary if D&B doesn't have up-to-date info for your supplier's company, or if the person who answers the phone thinks it's a sales call or hangs up when the D&B agent calls.
+If a trade reference can't be verified, re-submit them with a better contact number and email and include your account number or contact person's name.
+Sometimes this is necessary if D&B doesn't have up-to-date info for your supplier's company, or if the person who answers the phone thinks it's a sales call and hangs up when the D&B agent calls.

 After vendors are submitted, it usually takes a few days before you'll see any changes.
-During the first few days, a D&B agent will run each vendor through a vetting process to see if: A) they qualify, or B) they are an auto-reporter, or C) there's archived history, or D) three-dozen other details I can't mention here.
+During the first few days, a D&B agent will run each vendor through a vetting process to see if: A) they qualify, or B) they are an auto-reporter, or C) there's archived history, or D) a dozen other details I'm not permitted to mention here.
 If everything goes as planned, you can sit back and watch for payment history to get added.

 Watch your inbox.
 Some of your creditors may require authorization before they'll respond to D&B about your previous payment history.
 If that's the case, you'll need to respond to an email from the assigned trade fulfillment agent before D&B can proceed.
 You should respond as soon as possible to keep the process on track.

 How Young Businesses Establish New Accounts and Credit Terms